 You will probably be aware of our most popular tax services.
 These include tax returns for Income Tax, Corporation Tax, VAT, Inheritance Tax and Capital Gains Tax.
 However, we also offer the following:

 - Tax planning services.
 Our tax specialists can help you plan ahead and often reduce your tax liabilities.

 - R&D relief and tax credit service.
 If you research or develop new processes, products or services, we may be able to help your access R&D tax reliefs.

 - Unclaimed capital allowance service.
 Fewer than 10% of UK businesses claim correctly for the capital allowances relating to their buildings.
 We can help put that right.

-- PFP tax investigations.
-If HMRC decides to undertake an inspection or enquiry into your tax affairs, we can help you get through it – and you’ll be covered for up to £100,000 in fees.
+- Tax Investigation Service If HMRC decides to undertake an inspection or enquiry into your tax affairs, we can help you get through it – and you’ll be covered for up to £100,000 in fees.

 Other help for businesses